 LMOs are most commonly developed through the use of in vitro nucleic acid techniques by inserting, deleting or modifying a gene or DNA/RNA sequence in a recipient or parental organism.

 The terms genetic modification, genetic engineering, recombinant DNA and DNA manipulation are terms that apply to the direct modification of an organism’s genes.
 The terms genetically modified organism (GMO) as well as genetically engineered or transgenic organism are often used interchangeably with LMO.
-The Cartagena Protocol emphasizes the “living” nature of the organism and products thereof, namely, processed materials that originate from living modified organisms and contain detectable novel combinations of replicable genetic material obtained through the use of modern biotechnology.
+The Cartagena Protocol emphasizes the “living” nature of the organismp, and some of its provisions also apply to rocessed materials that originate from LMOs and contain detectable novel combinations of replicable genetic material obtained through the use of modern biotechnology.

 Figure 1 – In vitro nucleic acid techniques